TangibleInc/template-system/elandel/readme.md

 # Elandel

 Elandel is HTML reimagined with loops and logic.
-It's a user-interface markup language for authoring hypermedia documents on the web.

 ```html
 <Loop type=article count=3>